February 3, 2023

 2 ounces dark rum

-1. Fill a highball glass three-quarters full with ice cubes.
+1. Fill a highball or comparable glass three-quarters full with ice cubes.
 Add the rum.

 2. Fill the glass with ginger beer, smoothly and regularly.